tudace/tuda_latex_templates/README.md

 ## Included templates and document types

+A full list of all files of this Project including the additional example files can be found in `MANIFEST.md`.

 | document type                         | name of template file                                                 | used documentclass and config             |
 | ------------------------------------- | --------------------------------------------------------------------- | ----------------------------------------- |
 | minimal Template for internal reports | DEMO-TUDaReport.tex                                                   | tudapub.cls                               |